LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 The virtual display is accelerated by the NVidia GPU using the TwinView configuration.

 .. attention::
     This guide is specific for Xorg and NVidia GPUs.
+This guide assumes the host is not using a desktop environment and only a barebones windows manager.
-I start the X server using the ``startx`` command.
+    I configure the X server with ``~/.xinitrc`` and start the X server using the ``startx`` command.
     I also only tested this on an Artix runit init system on LAN.
     I didn't have to do anything special with pulseaudio (pipewire untested).